P.R.V - Historic Photographs

 I can put a couple of names to the faces as I remember seeing the photograph when I worked at PRV.

-Thumbnail image of inside PRV works.
-Perhaps the carpentry shop?
-Click here for a larger image that will open a new window.
 This picture looks to be in the Carpentry shop with sections ready for installation, I would guess circa late 1920s? (photographer J. & M. Brooks, "Mandalay" Carthagena Estate, Broxbourne, Hoddesdon, Hertfordshire).